Continuing Education Activity

 N: Neck Mobility

 In alert and awake patients, see if the patient can place their chin on their chest and how far back are they able to tilt their head.
-Decreased neck mobility is a negative predictor of intubation complication.
+Decreased neck mobility is a negative predictor of intubation complications.

-The airway is one of the most critical components in the body to be protected regardless of whether a patient is in a hospital, undergoing outpatient surgery or has admission to the (ICU) intensive care unit for observation and therapy.
-While most intubations are straight forward, there are some difficult airways which if not handled appropriately can lead to the death of the patient.
+The airway is one of the most critical components in the body to be protected regardless of whether a patient is in a hospital, undergoing outpatient surgery, or has admission to the (ICU) intensive care unit for observation and therapy.
+While most intubations are straightforward, there are some difficult airways, which, if not handled appropriately, can lead to the death of the patient.

-ED nurses are often called upon to secure the tubes, or assist in their placement, as well as monitoring patient vitals following intubation, and communicate any concerns to the physician on duty.
+ED nurses are often called upon to secure the tubes or assist in their placement, as well as monitoring patient vitals following intubation, and communicate any concerns to the physician on duty.
 Failure to intubate on a timely basis is a very common cause of cardiac arrest.
 Given this, an anesthesiologist consult is always in order if anticipating a difficult airway.
 Sometimes, oral intubation may not be possible, and an emergent tracheostomy may be required.
 The nursing staff should be prepared to assist the clinician in this procedure, often assisting with patient alignment and control of the head position.
 The nursing staff should monitor the patient and immediately report any changes in oxygen saturation or evidence of breathing difficulty to the clinician after intubation.
-Nurses should place sign outside of room "difficult intubation" This keeps medical team aware of it in case of self-extubation.
+Nurses should place signs outside of the room "difficult intubation" This keeps the medical team aware of it in case of self-extubation.

 Employing the 3-3-2 rule is not the purview of any single healthcare discipline; all members of the interprofessional team with exposure to intubation should know the rule, how to employ it, and communicate openly with other interprofessional team members if issues arise.
 This collaborative approach is essential for advancing patient outcomes in cases of intubation.
-[Level V]
+[Level 5]